Quakers Hill: 20th Century

+21st Century

-Nursing home fire
+2011 nursing home fire

-On 18 November 2011, an early morning fire at Quakers Hill Nursing Home killed 11 elderly residents, seriously injured others and caused the evacuation of up to 100 people.
-Three people died in the fire, and a further eight residents of the home died later in hospital from their injuries.
-The fire started in two places and was regarded by police as suspicious.
-A nurse working in the home, 36-year-old Roger Kingsley Dean, was charged for the fire and the deaths it caused and was sentenced to life imprisonment without the possibility of parole.
+On 18 November 2011, an early morning fire occurred at the Quakers Hill Nursing Home (operated by Opal Healthcare) at 35 Hambledon Road, Quakers Hill.
+The blaze resulted in the deaths of 11 elderly residents, seriously injured others, and led to the evacuation of up to 100 people.
+Three residents died at the scene, and a further eight died in hospital from injuries sustained in the fire.

+The fire was determined to have been deliberately lit in two separate locations within the facility and was treated by police as suspicious.
+A nurse employed at the home, 36-year-old Roger Kingsley Dean, was subsequently charged with multiple counts of murder.
+In 2013, he was convicted and sentenced to life imprisonment without the possibility of parole.

 Transport

-Public transport to and from Quakers Hill is provided by train and a number of bus services by Busways, namely routes: 731 (outskirts), 732 (west), 734 (outskirts), 745 (all over), 752 (all over) and 753 (south).
+Public transport to and from Quakers Hill is provided by train and a number of bus services by Busways, namely routes: 731 (eastern outskirts), 732 (west), 734 (northern outskirts), 745 (all over), 752 (all over) and 753 (south).
 Quakers Hill railway station is on the Richmond line.
 Bus services connect to Sydney Metro network at Tallawong, Rouse Hill and Bella Vista stations.

 Quakers Hill has experienced much road development over recent years including the construction of a new road leading directly to the education precinct, bypassing the town centre.
 The Westlink M7, which links the suburb directly to all major routes in and out of the greater Sydney region, opened in December 2005.
 Following this opening the road overpass for the Quakers Hill Parkway has been widened from two to four lanes, including the bridge over the railway line, improving toll-free traffic flow between Richmond and Sunnyholt Roads.